Knowledge Distillation

 Specialist Models

-Specialist models and one generalist model make our one cumbersome model.
-Generalist Model is trained on all training data and Specialist Models focus on a different confusable subset of the classes can reduce the total amount of computation required to learn an ensemble.
+Specialist models and one generalist model make up our one cumbersome model.
+The Generalist Model is trained on all training data, and Specialist Models focus on different confusable subsets of the classes to reduce the total amount of computation required to learn an ensemble.
 The main problem with specialists is that they overfit very easily.
 But this overfitting may be prevented by using soft targets.

 Reduce Overfitting in Specialist Models